KolibriOS/DOSBox/README.md

-# DOSBox-0.74-3 port for KolibriOS
+# DOSBox 0.74-3 port for KolibriOS

 This repository contains a port of __DOSBox__ version __0.74-3__ for __KolibriOS__.\
 __DOSBox__ is a free and open-source emulator which runs software for __MS-DOS__ compatible disk operating systems—primarily video games.